oroinc/documentation/user_guide/channel_guide.rst

      - Aggregates all the data for a specific Customer.

        Contains such fields as the list of Channels active for the Customer, the Customer's Leads and Opportunities, billing and shipping details, and lifetime sales values.

-   * - |M05|
-     - Magento
-     - Keeps details from Magento's |WT01|_, including the contact details and information on the contact attempts success and target.

    * - |M06|
      - Magento